Beyond VQA: Generating Multi-word Answer and Rationale to Visual Questions: Related Work

-The efforts closest to ours are those that provide justifications along with answers~\citep{Li2018VQAEEE,Hendricks2016GeneratingVE,Li2018TellandAnswerTE,Park2018MultimodalEJ,Wu2019GeneratingQR,Park2018MultimodalEJ,Mooney2017EnsemblingVE}, each of which however also answers a question as a classification task (and not in a generative manner) as described below. ~\citep{Li2018VQAEEE} create the VQA-E dataset that has an explanation along with the answer to the question. \citep{Wu2019GeneratingQR} provide relevant captions to aid in solving VQA, which can be thought of as weak justifications.
-More recent efforts~\citep{Park2018MultimodalEJ,Patro2020RobustEF} attempt to provide visual and textual explanations to justify the predicted answers.
-Datasets have also been proposed for VQA in the recent past to test visual understanding \citep{Zhu2015Visual7WGQ,Goyal2016MakingTV,Johnson2016CLEVRAD}; for e.g., the Visual7W dataset~\citep{Zhu2015Visual7WGQ} contains a richer class of questions about an image with textual and visual answers.
+The efforts closest to ours are those that provide justifications along with answers~\cite{Li2018VQAEEE,Hendricks2016GeneratingVE,Li2018TellandAnswerTE,Park2018MultimodalEJ,Wu2019GeneratingQR,Park2018MultimodalEJ}, each of which however also answers a question as a classification task (and not in a generative manner) as described below.
+Li et al.~\cite{Li2018VQAEEE} created the VQA-E dataset that has an explanation along with the answer to the question.
+Wu et al.~\cite{Wu2019GeneratingQR} provide relevant captions to aid in solving VQA, which can be thought of as weak justifications.
+More recent efforts~\cite{Park2018MultimodalEJ,Patro2020RobustEF} attempt to provide visual and textual explanations to justify the predicted answers.
+Datasets have also been proposed for VQA in the recent past to test visual understanding \cite{Zhu2015Visual7WGQ,Goyal2016MakingTV,Johnson2016CLEVRAD}; for e.g., the Visual7W dataset~\cite{Zhu2015Visual7WGQ} contains a richer class of questions about an image with textual and visual answers.
 However, all these aforementioned efforts continue to focus on answering a question as a classification task (often in one word, such as Yes/No), followed by simple explanations.
-We however, in this work, focus on \textit{generating} multi-word answers with a corresponding multi-word rationale, which has not been done before. \paragraph{\textbf{Visual Commonsense Reasoning (VCR):}} VCR \citep{Zellers2018FromRT} is a recently introduced vision-language dataset which involves choosing a correct answer (among four provided options) for a given question about the image, and then choosing a rationale (among four provided options) that justifies the answer.
-The task associated with the dataset aims to test for visual commonsense understanding and provides images, questions and answers of a higher complexity than other datasets such as CLEVR \citep{Johnson2016CLEVRAD}.
-The dataset has attracted a few methods over the last year~\citep{Zellers2018FromRT,Lu2019ViLBERTPT,Dua2019DROPAR,Zheng2019ReasoningVD,Talmor2018CommonsenseQAAQ,Lin2019KagNetKG,Lin2019TABVCRTA,Wu2019ConnectiveCN,Ayyubi2019EnforcingRI,Brad2019SceneGC,Yu2019HeterogeneousGL,Wu2019ConnectiveCN}, each of which however follow the dataset's task and treat this as a classification problem.
-None of these efforts attempt to answer and reason using generated sentences. \paragraph{\textbf{Image Captioning and Visual Dialog:}} One could also consider the task of image captioning~\citep{Xu2015ShowAA,You2016ImageCW,Lu2016KnowingWT,DBLP:journals/corr/AndersonHBTJGZ17,Rennie2016SelfCriticalST}, where natural language captions are generated to describe an image, as being close to our objective.
-However, image captioning is more a global description of an image than question-answering problems that may be tasked with answering a question about understanding of a local region in the image.
+We however, in this work, focus on \textit{generating} multi-word answers with a corresponding multi-word rationale, which has not been done before. \paragraph{Visual Commonsense Reasoning (VCR).} VCR \cite{Zellers2018FromRT} is a vision-language dataset, which involves choosing a correct answer (among four provided options) for a given question about the image, and then choosing a rationale to justify the answer.
+The task associated with the dataset aims to test for visual commonsense understanding and provides images, questions and answers of a higher complexity than other datasets such as CLEVR \cite{Johnson2016CLEVRAD}.
+The dataset has attracted various methods~\cite{Zellers2018FromRT,Lu2019ViLBERTPT,Dua2019DROPAR,Zheng2019ReasoningVD,Talmor2018CommonsenseQAAQ,Lin2019TABVCRTA,Brad2019SceneGC}, each of which however follow the dataset's task and treat this as a classification problem.
+None of these efforts attempt to answer and reason using generated sentences.